 The two east parcels (including the parcel adjacent to University Boulevard that contains an old quonset hut) may have contamination issues, which may be appropriate for remediation through the Environmental Protection Agency's Brownfields and Land Revitalization Program.
+The quonset hut, which is currently being used for storage purposes, is a priority for acquisition and will help kick-start redevelopment activities.
 The University Boulevard frontage is missing sidewalk and detracts from the area's pedestrian accessibility and should be addressed.

 The owner of the two east parcels closest to University Boulevard has a local PO box address.
-The remaining four lots to the west are owned by the same owner as the Crown Plaza Hotel with an address listed in Portsmouth, New Hampshire.
+The remaining four lots to the west are owned by the same owner as the